 What is Trisomy?

-Trisomy refers to three copies of a chromosome.
+Trisomy refers to cells having three copies of a chromosome.
 When three copies of any one of the chromosomes are present, rather than the normal two, the outcome is 47 chromosomes in the cell, instead of the usual 46.
 In the case of trisomy 18 and 13, this extra chromosome results in congenital malformations, serious developmental and motor delays, and a high incidence of mortality.